-However, when you wake up one morning and you realize that instead of thinking, “Wow, I really love my girlfriend and enjoy being around her so much” you’re thinking, “My girlfriend makes me angry,” then you know that there is a problem and something about your relationship needs to be fixed, before it’s too late.
+However, when you wake up one morning and you realize that instead of thinking, “Wow, I really love my girlfriend and enjoy being around her so much” you’re thinking, “My girlfriend makes me angry,” then you know that there is a real problem and something about your relationship needs to be fixed, before it’s too late.

 It doesn’t matter if you are an amazing guy and have a great relationship with your girlfriend, she will ALWAYS test your emotional strength.